$6,595 | Completing Grades 9–12

 We say our goodbyes and head home after two incredible weeks exploring the Azores.

-Group Tents: Teens share tents with 2–3 participants, organized by gender identity.
+Group Tents: Teens share tents with 2–3 participants, organized by gender.

 Rustic Facilities: Showers are available every 1–2 days.
-Bathroom facilities range from flush toilets to latrines depending on the site.
+The campsite bathrooms include clean, flush toilets and other facilities.

 What to Expect: Expect fresh ocean air, the sounds of island wildlife, and peaceful nights under the stars near volcanic landscapes.